valerii-zinchenko/jsdoc-inheritance-diagram/README.md

 `node` and `line` - (optional) object of configurations that can be tuned to change some physic properties of a diagram, like the width or height of a node.
 The full list of available properties, which can be tuned can be found in the [API doc to `inheritance-diagram`](https://valerii-zinchenko.github.io/inheritance-diagram/doc/nightly/Rendering.html#properties)

-`externalLinks` - (optional) defines the links to the external documentation for the classes.
-More information can be found in the [API doc to `inheritance-diagram`](https://valerii-zinchenko.github.io/inheritance-diagram/doc/nightly/InputAdapter.html#properties)
+`externalLinks` - (optional) defines the links to the external documentation of the classes.
+For that classes new documentations will be automatically generated inside the project to show the inheritance diagram for them.

 Because this plugin is just a wrapper over [`inheritance-diagram`](https://github.com/valerii-zinchenko/inheritance-diagram) module, this means that the configuration for this plugin is the same.
 So you can visit that module to find more details.